-Dinosaur bones Carbon-14 dated to less than 40,000 years
+Carbon-14-dated dinosaur bones are less than 40,000 years old

-The findings: Carbon-14 in dinosaur bones
+The Data: Carbon-14 in dinosaur bones

-Acro (Acrocanthosaurus) is a carnivorous dinosaur excavated in 1984 near Glen Rose TX by C. Baugh and G. Detwiler; in 108 MA Cretaceous sandstone - identified by Dr. W. Langston of Un. of TX at Austin.
+(a) Acro (Acrocanthosaurus) is a carnivorous dinosaur excavated in 1984 near Glen Rose TX by C. Baugh and G. Detwiler; in 108 MA Cretaceous sandstone - identified by Dr. W. Langston of Un. of TX at Austin.

 Allosaurus is a carnivorous dinosaur excavated in 1989 by the J. Hall, A. Murray team.
 It was found under an Apatosaurus skeleton in the Wildwood section of a ranch west of Grand Junction CO in 150 Ma (late Jurassic) sandstone of the Morrison formation.